 c.
 Develops, modifies, and revises inspection program guidance [NRC IMCs and inspection procedures (IPs)] under SFST’s purview to ensure that ISFSI-related activities are conducted in accordance with appropriate regulations and standards.
 Incorporates lessons learned into the inspection program for IMCs and IPs under SFST’s purview.
 Recommends changes to other organizations for IMCs and IPs under their purview.

 d.
-Serves as a source of technical expertise for questions on DCSS or ISFSIs (e.g., DCSS design requirements, ISFSI citing criteria, accident analysis, or conditions contained in the specific license or CoC).
+Serves as a source of technical expertise for questions on DCSSs or ISFSIs (e.g., DCSS design requirements, ISFSI citing criteria, accident analysis, or conditions contained in the specific license or CoC).

 e.
 Manages the assignment, scheduling, and performance of inspections of ISFSI vendors (including CoC holders) and fabricators.